Hydration in POTS Is Not Just About Drinking More Water

 Exercise intolerance

 Improving these symptoms requires more than increasing fluid intake.
 It requires a targeted strategy to support blood volume expansion and cardiovascular stability.
+When these elements are combined correctly, hydration becomes an effective clinical tool rather than a frustrating trial-and-error process.
+This page will walk you through what actually works and why.

 Why Drinking More Water Alone Doesn’t Work